jimhourihan/aqi-gadget/README.md

  * Move away from Ted Kaczynski aesthetic.
  * Cache rendered images to reduce amount of CPU usage.
- * Handle bad sensor I/O in a smart way
+ * Handle bad sensor I/O in a smart way.
- * Graph display of last hour (web too)
+ * Graph display of last hour or so (web too).
- * Clean up all the global state
+ * Clean up all the global state.